PeakIndicators/Getting-Started-On-Azure-ML/Documents/How-to-productionize-your-Azure-ML-model.md

 * Compare the outputs of your new model to those of your old model
 * Use predefined criteria to choose whether to replace your old model

-This process of retraining and effective Continous Integration/Continuous Development of ML models is the biggest strength of Azure Machine Learning.
+This process of retraining and effective Continous Integration/Continuous Development (CI/CD) of ML models is the biggest strength of Azure Machine Learning.

 A theme of the above steps is that your **retraining should be automated, not ad hoc**.
 Azure ML provides different ways of achieving this automation.
 In this tutorial we will explain the following:

-* Azure Machine Learning designer - Retrain models with Azure Machine Learning designer to see how pipelines and the Azure Machine Learning designer fit into a retraining scenario.
+* Azure Machine Learning Designer - Retrain models with Azure Machine Learning Designer to see how pipelines and the Azure Machine Learning designer fit into a retraining scenario.
-* Azure Machine Learning pipelines - these are a good answer for creating workflows relating to data preparation, training validation, and deployment.
-* Azure DevOps Retraining Pipelines with Azure CLI
+* Azure DevOps Retraining Pipelines with Azure CLI - Retrain models using Azure Pipelines using Azure CLI and python notebooks.
+It's the most common approach and allows automation and CI/CD

-##### Azure Machine Learning designer
+##### Azure Machine Learning Designer

 This approach can only be used when the model was designed using Azure Machine Learning Designer, more information [here](../Documents/studio-designer.md).
 This will mean the user will have a published training pipeline and this can be used to retrain the model on new data.
 To retrain the user can submit runs from a pipeline endpoint from the studio workspace or programmatically.